aldorithms/doas-rs/README.md

 # doas-rs
-A Rust rewrite of OpenBSD's doas command.
+A Rust port of OpenBSD's doas command.